All-Hands-AI/openhands-third-party-runtimes/README.md

 To use these runtimes with OpenHands, you would need to:

 1. Copy the relevant runtime implementation back into your OpenHands installation
-2. Install any required dependencies for the specific runtime
+2. Install any required dependencies for the specific runtime by modifying `pyproject.toml`
+3. Add the runtime to `openhands/runtime/__init__.py`
-3. Configure the runtime according to its documentation
+4. Configure the runtime according to its documentation
-4. Set up authentication with the respective third-party service
+5. Set up authentication with the respective third-party service

 ## Contributing